neumino/neumino.github.io/movies.md

 ### Coco
-*Released on 2017-10-27, vote average 8.2*
+*Released on 2017-10-27, vote average 7.8*

-The discovery of a generations-old mystery leads to a most extraordinary and surprising family reunion.
+Despite his family’s baffling generations-old ban on music, Miguel (voice of newcomer Anthony Gonzalez) dreams of becoming an accomplished musician like his idol, Ernesto de la Cruz (voice of Benjamin Bratt).
+Desperate to prove his talent, Miguel finds himself in the stunning and colorful Land of the Dead following a mysterious chain of events.
+Along the way, he meets charming trickster Hector (voice of Gael García Bernal), and together, they set off on an extraordinary journey to unlock the real story behind Miguel&#39;s family history.

 <iframe id="player"
 	type="text/html"